veronica-romano/modelagem-de-dados/comandos-crud-sql.md

 SELECT nome, preco FROM produtos WHERE fabricante_id = 3 OR fabricante_id = 8;

+-- função IN
+SELECT nome, preco FROM produtos WHERE fabricante_id IN (3,8);

 -- diferente de
 SELECT nome, preco, quantidade FROM produtos WHERE fabricante_id != 3;